National Biodiversity Centre (Singapore): Coastal protection and restoration at Pulau Tekong

-"BiodiverCity" photo competition
+"BiodiverCity"

 "BiodiverCity" is a photo competition and exhibition organised to support the International Year of Biodiversity by celebrating the rich biodiversity found in Singapore's urban environment.
-Singapore is often known as a bustling city state and a centre for commerce.
-Through the lenses of local residents, the National Biodiversity Centre and the Photographic Society of Singapore hope to show that it is also a haven for biodiversity.
+The National Biodiversity Centre and the Photographic Society of Singapore hope to show that it is also a haven for biodiversity.

 Coral Nursery Project

 In order to enhance and restore the current coral cover in Singapore, a coral nursery was established off Pulau Semakau in 2007.
 It is the first coral nursery in the region to utilise "corals of opportunity" as seed corals for growth and transplantation.
 Unlike other commercial methods which breaks up healthy coral colonies for planting, this method uses coral fragments that lie free on the reef having been naturally fragmented by wave impacts.
 Coral fragments that have been successfully grown in the coral nursery are then transplanted onto the degraded reef sites off the southern coast of Singapore.
 This project is spearheaded by the National Biodiversity Centre and the National University of Singapore with sponsorship from Keppel Corporation and support from the National Environment Agency.